kyma-project/kyma/tests/fast-integration/README.md

 ### Why don't you use Octopus?

 [Octopus](https://github.com/kyma-incubator/octopus/blob/master/README.md) is a great tool for running tests inside the Kubernetes cluster in a declarative way.
-But it is not the right tool for fast integration testing.
+However, it is not the right tool for fast integration testing.
 The goal is to execute the tests in 4 minutes.
 With Octopus, you need 4 minutes or more before the tests even start (2 minutes to build the test image and push it to the Docker registry, 1 minute to deploy Octopus, and 1 minute to deploy the test Pod).

 Octopus testing flow looks as follows:
 1. Build a test image (or images) and push it (~ 2min/image).